Before the day

 So here is the idea.

-In work settings, a mental model might sound like: "this unit prefers detail", "that stakeholder moves carefully", or "this issue is mainly a resourcing problem".
+In work settings, Mental Models might sound like: "this unit prefers detail", "that stakeholder moves carefully", or "this issue is mainly a resourcing problem".
 Any of these may be partly true.
 The question is whether they have been checked recently.

 Before you move on